 Hlaing even wrote on his Facebook page that he and his colleagues had visited Israel Aerospace Industries near Tel Aviv and other defence firms.

-Recently, I learned that Commtac, an Israeli manufacturer of communication gear for drones, has sold equipment installed on Chinese-made drones operated by the Myanmar army via Elul (an Israeli arms broker).
-Commtac is a subsidiary of the Israeli drone manufacturer Aeronautics Defense Systems.
+Recently, I learned that Commtact, an Israeli manufacturer of communication gear for drones, has sold equipment installed on Chinese-made drones operated by the Myanmar army via Elul (an Israeli arms broker).
+Commtact is a subsidiary of the Israeli drone manufacturer Aeronautics Defense Systems.
 The Israeli government has been particularly sensitive about this deal, not because it opposes sales to Myanmar, but because it feared the link to Chinese drones would anger the US.

 Beginning in the late 1970s, long before the establishment of diplomatic ties between Israel and China, Israeli defence contractors secretly equipped China's army, with government approval.
 In the last decade, however, Israel stopped military sales to China under pressure from consecutive US administrations.

 It can only be assumed that the suspension of Israeli sales is temporary, resulting from public pressure at home, especially by civil rights groups

 Elul didn't return calls for comment, but a spokesman for Commatc and Aeronautics confirmed that the company had sold equipment to Myanmar "according to Defence Ministry regulations and with its approval."
 He added, however, that the Defence Ministry had recently changed its policy and suspended all licenses to all Israeli companies, including Commtact, that permit dealings with Myanmar.

 It's worth noting that the ministry didn't issue any statement in this regard and hoped to keep the move under wraps.
 The ministry refused to elaborate, saying only: "We don't comment on export issues."
 The secrecy is aimed at not angering Myanmar, with the hope that sooner or later the ban will be lifted and business resumed.